Science and technology in Cape Verde: A 'cyber island'

 Cape Verde Telecom linked all the islands by fibre optic cable in 2000.
 In December 2010, it joined the West African Cable System project to provide residents with an alternative access route to high-speed internet.
 Thanks to this, internet penetration more than doubled between 2008 and 2013 to 37.5% of the population.
 As the cost remains high, the government provides centres where people can surf the internet free of charge.
 In 2015, the government was planning to build a ‘cyber-island’ which would develop and offer services that include software development, computer maintenance and back office operations.
 Approved in 2013, the Praia Technology Park is a step in this direction.
-Financed by the African Development Bank, it is expected to be operational by 2018.
+Financed by the African Development Bank, the park opened in June 2023.

-The first phase of this digitalisation project was completed in 2014 with the construction of a national data centre and an upgrade of the telecommunications network, the government systems network platform and the island interconnection platform.
+The first phase of this digitalization project was completed in 2014 with the construction of a national data Centre and an upgrade of the telecommunications network, the government systems network platform and the island interconnection platform.
 By 2018, 57% of the population had access to Internet.
 According to the 2017 International Telecommunication Union Report, Cabo Verde ranks fourth in Africa in the ICT Development Index.

 The government launched the Mundu Novu project in 2009 to modernize education.
 The project is introducing the concept of interactive education into teaching and mainstreaming informatics into curricula at different levels.
 Some 150 000 computers are being distributed to public schools.
 By early 2015, the Mundu Novu education plan had equipped 18 schools and training centres with internet access, installed the Wimax antenna network across the country, produced teaching kits on ICTs for 433 classrooms in 29 pilot schools (94% of all classrooms), given university students access to digital libraries and introduced courses in information technology, in addition to implementing an Integrated Management and Monitoring System for university students.

 Research trends

 Financial investment

 So far, the research sector has had little impact in West Africa, owing to a lack of national research and innovation strategies, low investment in research and development, little private-sector involvement and little intraregional collaboration among West African researchers.
 The government remains by far the biggest source of research funding in all countries.

 In 2011, Cape Verde devoted just 0.07% of GDP to research and development, among the lowest rates in West Africa.
 The Ministry of Higher Education, Science and Culture plans to strengthen the research and academic sectors by placing emphasis on greater mobility, through exchange programmes and international co-operation agreements.
 As part of this strategy, Cape Verde is participating in the Ibero-American academic mobility programme that expects to mobilize 200 000 academics between 2015 and 2020.
-Cape Verde was ranked 89th in the Global Innovation Index in 2021.
+Cape Verde was ranked 95th in the Global Innovation Index in 2025.